git-town/git-town/DEVELOPMENT.md

 ## debug the dialogs

-Run `git town debug` to see the commands to display Git Town's dialog.
+Run `git town debug` to see the commands to display Git Town's dialogs.

 ## learn about the code and test architecture